-- A. Elimination Process: - 1.
-After round 5, each main event will be reduced to the top 60 contestants determined on the basis of low total ranks in the six preliminary rounds.
+A. Elimination Process:

+- 1. After preliminary rounds, each main event will be reduced to the top 60 contestants determined on the basis of low total ranks in the six preliminary rounds.
 Ties will be broken using the priority system.
 (See rule VII.) - 2.
-The top 60 contestants in each individual event will be guaranteed competition through round 7. - 3.
-At the conclusion of round 7, each individual event will be reduced to the top thirty contestants determined by the total of judge ballots in rounds 6 and 7 only.
+The top 60 contestants in each individual event will be guaranteed competition through rounds 7 and 8, known as the octafinals. - 3.
+At the conclusion of octafinals, each individual event will be reduced to the top thirty contestants determined by the total of judge ballots in the octafinals only.
 Ties will be broken using the priority system. - 4.
-The top 30 contestants in each individual event will be guaranteed competition through round 9.
-Rounds 8 and 9 shall be known as the quarterfinals. - 5.
-At the conclusion of round 9, each individual event will be reduced to the top 14 contestants determined by the total of judge ballots in rounds 6-9 only.
+The top 30 contestants in each individual event will be guaranteed competition through quarterfinals.
+Rounds 9 and 10 shall be known as the quarterfinals. - 5.
+At the conclusion of quarterfinals, each individual event will be reduced to the top 14 contestants determined by the total of judge ballots in octafinals and quarterfinals only.
 Ties will be broken using the priority system. - 6.
-The top 14 contestants in each individual event will be guaranteed competition through round 11.
-Rounds 10 and 11 shall be known as the semifinals. - 7.
-At the conclusion of round 11, each individual event will be reduced to the top six contestants determined by the total of judge ballots in rounds 6-11.
-Ties will be broken on the basis of the priority system. - 8.
-The top six contestants in each individual event will compete in the final round.
+The top 14 contestants in each individual event will be guaranteed competition through round 12.
+Rounds 11 and 12 shall be known as the semifinals. - 7.
+At the conclusion of the semifinals, each individual event will be reduced to the top six contestants determined by the total of judge ballots in elimination rounds.
+Ties will be broken on the basis of the priority system.

-9. At the conclusion of the final round, the final placement of contestants will be determined on the basis of the low cumulative total of all judge ballots in rounds 6-11 plus eleven ballots from the final round after dropping at least one high and low rank for each contestant in the final round only.
+- 8. The top six contestants in each individual event will compete in the final round. - 9.
+At the conclusion of the final round, the final placement of contestants will be determined on the basis of the low cumulative total of all judge ballots in octafinals, quarterfinals, and semifinals plus eleven ballots from the final round after dropping at least one high and low rank for each contestant in the final round only. - B. Paneling: - 1.
+Number: The number of panels in each event shall be as follows: - a.
+Octafinals: 10 panels of six contestants each. - b.
+Quarterfinals: five panels of six contestants each. - c.
+Semifinals: two panels of seven contestants each. - d.
+Finals: one panel of six contestants - 2.
+Procedures: Total each speaker's ranks.

-B. Paneling:

-- 1. Number: The number of panels in each event shall be as follows: - a.
-Rounds 6 and 7: 10 panels of six contestants each. - b.
-Rounds 8 and 9: five panels of six contestants each. - c.
-Rounds 10 and 11: two panels of seven contestants each. - d.
-Round 12: one panel of six contestants

-- Procedures: Total each speaker's ranks.
 Then organize the contestants in order from low total to high total.
 Determine the number of panels.
 Section contestants in a back and forth (weave) pattern.

-Example 1 5 panels (1 has the lowest total, 30 the highest total) - 3.
-Balance: Pairing in the elimination rounds shall be balanced.
+Example 1 - 5 panels (1 has the lowest total, 30 the highest total)

+- 3. Balance: Pairing in the elimination rounds shall be balanced.
 The sum of contestant ranks in each section shall be equal or be close to equal. - 4.
 Adjustment: Contestants should be changed from one panel to another to avoid (in the precedence listed): - a.
 Contestants from the same school in the same panel. - b.
 Contestants from the same district in the same panel (through octafinals). - c.
 Contestants with the lowest cumulative ranks total in the same panel. - d.
 Contestants who have competed against each other in preceding rounds.